Getting Started with Grillo

 - Monitor sensor health - Check connectivity and data quality

-- Explore the Events system - Set up earthquake detection and alerts
+- Full Cloud users: Explore the Events system - Set up earthquake detection and alerts

 Typical setup time